-During a RSVP inspection, a Code Enforcement inspector will look at the conditions of the property inside and outside the unit.
+During a RSVP inspection, a Neighborhood Services & Enforcement inspector will look at the conditions of the property inside and outside the unit.
 The inspector will have a checklist of items to look for such as: chipping/peeling paint, visible leaks, working plumbing and electrical systems, proper sanitation, and adequate heat.
 The goal is for the inspection to be completed within 20-30 minutes.

 Once approved, the inspector will issue a Certificate of Rental Safety.
 This will be mailed to the owner and to the address of inspection.

 How often would properties be inspected?
 What if the property does not pass inspection?
 Are there resources available to help with home repairs?

 The Certificate of Rental Safety is issued for a period of five (5) years to one (1) year.
 Property owners who initiate contact with Neighborhood Services & Enforcement to schedule an inspection and pass on the first inspection will be granted a five-year term.

 Properties that require multiple visits to pass inspection will be granted a shorter period of time on the Certificate of Rental Safety.

 If the property does not pass inspection, the property owner/agent will be notified of violations, provided 10 to 60 days to allow for repairs, and be required to schedule a re-inspection.
 The inspector will prepare an inspection report for the property that will be sent to the property owner and available to the renter.